theo-armour/2023/snippets/things-i-forget.md

 The cult of things

-first past the post advantage
+first p1ast the post advantage

-Improv rules
+Improv rulesq,

 Tina Fey